rahulyhg/sunrise-sunset/readme.txt

 == Installation ==

-You install this widget the standard way.
+You install this widget like any normal widget.

 1. Upload the SunriseSunset plugin to the /wp-content directory.
 2. Activate it.